Eghamarian/sociotherapy/_short/17_sam.md

 It is not because I don't want to respond, or I can't understand you for the person that you are.
 It is because by the time I analyze the situation and figure the depth of your selfishness, you will be long gone, relieved of your anger and archiving the memory as the fault of a lazy bum. <br>
 It is because by the time I categorize you as a successful businessman, you will be on the highway enjoying your loud music and reigning the world with your unlimited arrogance.<br>
-It is because by the time I finalize scanning the experience for my mistake and find none, you will have reached a conclusion that the mistake was mine, and will have carried on with your life, unchanged and guilt-free.<br><br>
+It is because by the time I finalize scanning the experience for my mistake and find none, you will have reached the conclusion that the mistake was mine, and will have carried on with your life, unchanged and guilt-free.<br><br>
 All because my name is Sam, and I am hollow.<br>